jhbe/rpi-baremetal/README.md

 cause the RPI to configure some of the GPIO for JTAG usage.
 That in turn enables another RPI to act as a JTAG server and can, using OpenOCD, connect to the booted target RPI and load new images without removing the SD card.
 It also enables the same server RPI to use GDB to debug the Target RPI.
+See the README.md in the JtagBoot folders for details.

 # Setup

 ## Toolchain

 The code is compiled using the crosstools-ng cross compiler toolchain.
-To set it up on Debian Stretch:
+To set it up on Debian Stretch with gdb support:

     sudo apt-get install gperf bison flex gawk libtool libtool-bin texinfo libncurses5-dev help2man automake gcc g++ subversion python-dev wget http://crosstool-ng.org/download/crosstool-ng/crosstool-ng-1.23.0.tar.bz2